ciptah/haskell-notes/README.md

 point out any inconsistency/misunderstanding that I have by failing to compile.

 I make no claim for the accuracy of any code I write here.

+TODO:

+1. Variation
+1. Probability
+1. Itô Calculus